w-A-L-L-e/fasm_assembly_examples/README.md

 tui reg all
 ```

-## Inspiration and links

-Got interested again into assembly thanks to this project from tsoding https://github.com/tsoding/todo.asm

 ## Easier disassemble using a python script

-Just run this with python and it will perform above readelf and gdb commands automatically:
+Just run this script with python and it will perform above readelf and gdb commands automatically
+and basically open any wanted executable with gdb and show you all registers + start debugging the instructions.

 ```
 pip install pexpect